What Is Local SEO?

-We need your website to have high domain authority, which essentially means high search engine scores and higher traffic.
+Your website’s domain name needs to have a high domain authority, which means high search engine scores and higher traffic.

-To do that, let us start by creating a dedicated Contact page.
+To do that, let’s start by creating a dedicated Contact page.
 Your Contact page must have:

 - name of your business

 - email (If you have several addresses, include them all)

 Your phone numbers should be clickable if a website is viewed from a mobile device.